 You may also contact the Northwood Privacy Officer:

 Northwood Privacy Officer

 Dartmouth NS B3B 2C4

-The above form has been made fillable so you can fill out online and sent digitally to email@example.com.
+The above form has been made fillable so you can fill out online and send digitally to firstname.lastname@example.org.
 It can also be printed and filled out by hand and mailed to the Northwood Privacy Officer.